ShallyLai/Zookeeper/README.md

 ## How to use

-Step1: setup products stocks
+Step1: setup products' stocks

 	./setNode.sh

-Step2: start every server
+Step2: connect every server

 	node app.js 127.0.0.1:<server port: 2181, 2182 or 2183>